kayuksel/pytorch-ars/README.md

 Experimental Ideas:

 - Apply Deep Compression techniques from Han. et. al. to reduce the parameter space for random search during the training.
 What about using ARS for post-training a model that is pre-trained with gradient descent?

-- Utilizing the finite differences technique while cloning / breeding from the so far best model

 Please, check the following repository if you are looking for an implementation of the original ARS method in PyTorch: https://github.com/alexis-jacq/Pytorch_Policy_Search_Optimizer